ufal/factgenie/README.md

 <img src="factgenie/static/img/github/list.png" width="100%" style="margin-bottom: 10px" alt="Main screen" />

 You can now preview the annotation page by clicking on the 👁️‍🗨️ icon.
-If this page gets opened by a crowdworker, the corresponding batch of examples will get assigned to them.
+If a crowd worker opens this page, the corresponding batch of examples will be assigned to them.

 Since we are using the dummy `PROLIFIC_PID` parameter (`test`), we can preview the page and submit annotations without having this particular batch assigned.

 #### Customizing the annotation page
 **And now it's your turn.** To customize the annotation page, go to `factgenie/templates/campaigns/<your_campaign_id>` and modify the `annotate.html` file.

-You will typically need to write custom instructions for the crowdworkers, include Javascript libraries necessary for rendering your inputs, or write custom Javascript code.
+You will typically need to write custom instructions for the crowd workers, include Javascript libraries necessary for rendering your inputs, or write custom Javascript code.

 You can get inspired by the example campaign in `factgenie/templates/campaigns/`.

-Make sure that everything works from your point of view by submitting the annotations from the Preview page (and deleting the resulting files).
+Submit the annotations from the Preview page (and delete the resulting files) to ensure that everything works from your point of view.

 <img src="factgenie/static/img/github/page.png" width="100%" style="display: flex; margin: auto;" alt="Main screen" />